 The Memorial Art Gallery is committed to making its collections, buildings, programs, and services accessible to all visitors.
-This includes our events rooms, the Auditorium, Max at the Gallery, The Creative Workshop and the Gallery Store.
+This includes our events rooms, the Auditorium, The Creative Workshop and the Gallery Store.

 Designated spaces are available for visitors with disabilities in parking lot A (near the University Avenue entrance) and lot D (near the rear entrance).
 The clearance is six feet, six inches (6′ 6″).
 Both entrances are fully accessible.

 The Museum is accessible to wheelchair users and other visitors who need to avoid stairs.
 The Creative Workshop is accessible through the elevator in the Pavilion.
 A few wheelchairs are available free of charge at coat-check areas on a first-come, first-served basis.
 Inquire at the Admission Desk.
 Coatroom and free lockers are also available.
 Wheelchair seating is available in the Auditorium.